- Forge fires, the mountain's heart. Dwarf hammers, its thundering beat.

 - Rock Stepper (Ex): Dwarves with this racial trait can skillfully negotiate rocky and sloped terrain.
 They can ignore the movement penalties caused by difficult terrain created by rubble, broken ground, when moving up a slope or climbing steep stairs.
 At 11th level, while standing in a square of difficult terrain, the Dwarf gains a +1 dodge bonus to AC.
 At 21st level, the dwarf ignores the movement penalties caused by any difficult terrain.
 At 31st level, the dodge bonus to AC while standing in a square of difficult terrain grows to a +2.

 Minor Racial Traits

 Choose one of the following Minor Racial Traits:

-- Heart of the Forge (Ex): A Dwarf with this racial trait may add a +1 training bonus to any Profession skill in which he has at least 12 ranks.
-This bonus increases to +2 if he has 24 or more ranks in the skill.
-In addition, he improves his chances of a critical success with Profession skills by 1 (requiring a natural result of 19 or 20 to crit with the skill check, instead of only a natural 20).
+- Heart of the Forge (Ex): A Dwarf with this racial trait may add a +1 training bonus to any Profession skill in which they have at least 11 ranks.
+This bonus increases to +2 if they have 26 or more ranks in the skill.
+In addition, they improve their chances of a critical success with Profession skills by 1 (requiring a natural result of 19 or 20 to crit with the skill check, instead of only a natural 20).

 - Rolling Stone (Ex): Dwarves are skilled at pushing their way through a battlefield, striking down lesser foes with ease.
-Dwarves with this racial trait receive a +1 racial bonus on attack rolls made as a result of a Charge action.
-This racial bonus on attacks made during a charge improves to +2 at level 20.
+Dwarves with this racial trait receive a +1 training bonus on Maneuver Offense rolls made as a result of a Charge or Overrun combat maneuver.
+This training bonus improves to +2 at level 20.

-- Conservative (Ex): Dwarves with this racial trait gain a +1 racial bonus to Will saves against mind-affecting effects, except for fear affects.
-This bonus improves to +2 at level 10, +3 at level 20 and +4 at level 30.
+- Conservative (Ex): Dwarves with this racial trait gain a +1 training bonus to Will saves.
+This bonus improves to +2 at level 16, and +3 at level 31.